SESYNC-ci/online-data-with-R-lesson/docs/_slides/rdbms.md

 ===

-Add a new `pageSize` parameter to request `100` documents per page.
+Add a new `pageSize` parameter by appending a named element to the existing `query_params` list, to request `100` documents per page.